Richard Kell (footballer)

 Richard Kell (born 15 September 1979) is an English former professional footballer who played as a midfielder.

+Kell retired from football through injury, although he is starting to get back into football in a coaching capacity he pursued a career in aviation and became a commercial airline pilot.

 Career

-He made 101 appearances in the Football League for Torquay United, Scunthorpe United, Barnsley and Lincoln City.
+Kell made 101 appearances in the Football League for Torquay United, Scunthorpe United, Barnsley and Lincoln City.
 In June 2005, he signed for Barnsley.
 He left Barnsley in 2006 and signed for Lincoln in December of that year.
 Kell left Lincoln City in 2007 as the club decided not to renew his contract.

-Personal life

-After retiring from football through injury, where he suffered two double leg fractures, he trained to become a commercial airline pilot.